Solo-Hawk/CS-Army-Discord-Reboot/README.md

 Please give me feedback as I am pretty new to this type of project.

+NOTE: When using this ensure to edit config with welcome_id and auth_ids

 ## I want to help

 If you're seeing this straight from my Github profile, then to help understand, this bot serves a discord server know as CS Army.
 This server was created by Devon Crawford - [YouTube](https://www.youtube.com/channel/UCDrekHmOnkptxq3gUU0IyfA) to help bring programmers together.